kbaseIncubator/kbase-ui-docs/docs/guides/plugins/create-a-plugin/4-say-hello.md

    - Edit `react-app/src/App.css`

      - Remove all of the styles except that for `.App`.
+     - Remove the styles from `.App`.

-   - Remove the file `react-app/logo.svg`
+   - Remove the files:
+     - `react-app/logo192.png`
+     - `react-app/logo512.png`
+     - `favicon.ico`

-   - When you visit the the browser window,  should now say "Hello!"
+   - When you visit the the browser window, it should still "Hello!"

      ```bash
      yarn run start